8 Questions to ask Your Solar PV Installer

 - Do your home work.
 Get testimonials from previous customers.
 Solar Guide customers have the opportunity to rate and review our installers, so that’s a really good place to start.
 Also ask neighbours, friends or work colleagues for recommendations.
 And remember Google is your friend; the Internet is a great tool.

-- Read the small print.
-And don’t sign anything if you’re having any doubts!
+- Read the small print and don’t sign anything if you have any doubts.

 - Ask questions.
 If you don’t understand anything, ask.

 - Take your time deciding and that means not being sucked into any bullying sales tactics.

 - Make sure the installer is MCS certified (or equivalent).
 If they’re not, find one who is.
 They should also be accredited under the Renewable Energy Consumer Code (RECC).

-- And last but not least get three quotes!
+- And last but not least get 3 quotes!